Our Research

 - Implement a system change for screening for the non-medical drivers of health in UTHSA’s and MCC’s electronic health record system to systematically assess patients for non-medical drivers of health and automatically activate follow-up by the Center’s Health Navigators (HNs), who will connect them with the institutional and community resources needed and facilitate coordinated care through partnerships with community organizations, clinics, and Federally Qualified Health Centers.

-- Engage research scholars and community in education and advocacy for system and policy changes that improve issues with the non-medical drivers of health through local implementation of Mays Cancer Center’s national Salud America! health communication program.
+- Engage research scholars and community in education and promotion of changes that improve issues with the non-medical drivers of health through local implementation of a national and local health communication program.

 - Create a tailored mentoring program, webinar series, and connection to local/national mentoring resources to enhance scholars and researchers understanding and incorporation of non-medical drivers of health assessments and health promotion in their future cancer research.